Gassandrid/ewan.my/content/index.md

 This is my version of what is called a [[Digital Garden]]( and yes, every digital garden mentions what a digital garden is)

+I started this as a way to organize my thoughts.
+My brain is all over the place, and it brings me great discomfort when I have an idea and am not able to act on it in that immediate moment.
+To solve this, I just write down just about any idea I can think of, and let the organization sort itself out naturally(thanks to links, discussed below).

 ## Navigation

 My notes use 3 forms of organization to categorize my thoughts: